columbia-it/django-jsonapi-training/docs/building.md

 you can either provide a reference to the serializer (e.g. `{'course': CourseSerializer}`) or a string containing the full Python path name of the serializer (`{'course': 'myapp.serializers.CourseSerializer'}`).
-In a case like the one shown here, where the first serializer references the second and vice-versa, there will always be one that is referenced before being defined, so we just consistently use the string reference style.
+In a case like the one shown here, where the first serializer references the second and vice-versa, there will always be one that is referenced before being defined, so we consistently use the string reference style.
 (We also saw this in `settings.py` for `INSTALLED_APPS` and so on.)

 ### Keep it DRY

-I could have made life easier for myself by using `fields = "__all__""` which tells the ModelSerializer to just include all the fields of the model plus the additional fields defined in this class (and, for the HyperlinkedModelSerializer, also the `url` field).
+I could have made life easier for myself by using `fields = "__all__""` which tells the ModelSerializer to include all the fields of the model plus the additional fields defined in this class (and, for the HyperlinkedModelSerializer, also the `url` field).
 Also, to keep things DRY (Don't Repeat Yourself) I've tried to minimize repetive code: